-This is a new review and the school estate and Moray have seen change over the last 10 years.
+This is a new review as the school estate and Moray have seen change over the last 10 years.

 This review will look at the now and future requirements.
-It will be different as we are not starting with options rather, we will share the facts around the learning estate prior to development of long-term options.
+It will be different as we are not starting with options rather, we will share the facts around the learning estate prior to support collaborative development with stakeholders on long-term options.

-We will be looking at each Moray ASG separately.
+We are looking at each Moray ASG separately.